juliancwirko/meteor-s-alert/README.md

 #### Stacking alerts

 By default your multiple alerts on the screen will appear one after another with shift on top or bottom.
+You can disable it by stack param.
+Just set it to false.

 ```javascript
 sAlert.info('Opssss!!!
 I am full width alert without stacking enabled', {position: 'top'; stack: false});